marioy47/blog-site/posts/react-material-ui-tutorial/index.md

 ## Normalize or CssBaseline

-If you've worked with a framework like Bootstrap, Bulma, Tailwind, etc. You've noticed that one of the first things they recommend is to use a CSS library like `normalize.css` or `reboot.css` to unify or resets the display of native controls.
+If you've worked with a framework like Bootstrap, Bulma, Tailwind, etc. You've noticed that one of the first things they recommend is to use a CSS library like `normalize.css` or `reboot.css` to unify or reset the display of native controls.

 Material-UI has its own Control just for that and it called [CssBaseline](https://material-ui.com/components/css-baseline/).